 Whenever you travel internationally, always make copies of everything you have in your wallet, especially a colored copy of your passport – if you lose it, it’s that much easier if you have your number and a copy on you.
 All hotels ask you to show your passports as you check in, and in some cases they insist on holding onto your passport till you check out.

-If you plan on doing a lot of international travel and you are a U.S. citizen you can apply for a Go Pass.
-Simply go online to www.globalentry.gov and answer the questions.
-Once you get pre-approval you will be asked to go in for an interview (I did mine at JFK airport).
+If you plan on doing a lot of international travel and you are a U.S. citizen, apply for Global Entry.
+It makes life so much easier when you return from Europe or any other foreign country.
+Once you get pre-approval you will be asked to go in for an interview.
+I did mine at JFK airport.
 They will ask you further questions, photograph and fingerprint you.
-The cost is $100 for the year, but when you come back into the country you do NOT have to wait on the customs line.
-You simply go to the Go Pass kiosk, answer the security questions, let the machine take your photo and your fingerprints.
+The cost is $100 for five years.
+And it’s well worth it if you travel internationally more than a few times because when you come back into the United States you do NOT have to wait on the customs line.
+You simply head to the Global Entry kiosk, answer the security questions, let the machine take your photo and your fingerprints.
 The computer does its magic and if your face recognition and fingerprints match what they have on file, you are through customs in about 5 minutes.

-A couple of things – nowhere in Italy was I able to find a washcloth… The hotels just don’t have them.
+- Nowhere in Italy was I able to find a washcloth.
+The hotels just don’t have them.
 So if you like to scrub yourself in the shower or bath, bring your own washcloth (BYOWC).
-You can always bring your own pillowcase as well if you are worried about bedbugs.

 As you are perusing the fascinating cobblestone streets of Italy it is inevitable that you will have to stop to go to the bathroom.
 Well you’d better bring some spare Euros.
 The public bathrooms charge 1.50E per visit.
 Also be prepared that most toilets do not have toilet seats and many of them are only about 8 to12 inches off the ground, so start practicing your squats now.

 Read More: Risking Arrest to Pee in Italy